 7. Social Media Engagement

 Schools can create dedicated social media pages or groups on platforms like Facebook or Twitter.
-These pages can be used to share school news, celebrate achievements, and facilitate discussions, fostering a sense of community and engagement among parents.
+These pages can be used to share school news, celebrate achievements, and facilitate discussions, encouraging a sense of community and engagement among parents.

 By integrating these technological tools, schools can enhance communication with parents, promoting a more collaborative and supportive educational environment.
-Leveraging digital tools and platforms bridges the communication gap, ultimately leading to better support and academic success for students.
+Using digital tools and platforms bridges the communication gap, ultimately leading to better support and academic success for students.

 Parental engagement at school